ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-03-25 - Episode 6: Community discussion - tangible ways to help women in tech

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/FG-as0lDEyA).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/FG-as0lDEyA).

 Creating a diverse and inclusive tech industry should be a full-time focus for all of us, but sadly in many instances it is only a once-a-year focus when International Women's Day happens.